chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ### 2.16.2 Using a Pre-hook Function

-This section explains how the pre-hook function is used.
+~~This section explains how the pre-hook function is used.~~ The pre-hook PL/SQL function must:

+1. have zero arguments
+2. return a BOOLEAN value
+3. be executable by the database user (the user who is issuing the initial HTTP request) or executable by `PUBLIC`[^4]

+[^4]: The original documentation read as follows:
-A pre-hook must be a PL/SQL function with no arguments and must return a BOOLEAN value.
+> *"A pre-hook must be a PL/SQL function with no arguments and must return a BOOLEAN value.
 The function must be executable by the database user to whom the request is mapped.
-For example, if the request is mapped to an ORDS enabled schema, then that schema must be granted the execute privilege on the pre-hook function (or to PUBLIC).
+For example, if the request is mapped to an ORDS enabled schema, then that schema must be granted the execute privilege on the pre-hook function (or to PUBLIC)."*

 Note:
 If Oracle APEX 24.1 or higher is used, then the APEX functional user, APEX_PUBLIC_ROUTER, must be granted execute privilege for its friendly URLs (/r) to be accessible.